pytorch/pytorch/CONTRIBUTING.md

 By default, cmake will use its Makefile generator to generate your build system.
 You can get faster builds if you install the ninja build system with `pip install ninja`.
-If PyTorch was already built, you will need to run `python setup.py clean` once after installing ninja for builds to succeed.
+If PyTorch was already built, you will need to run `python3 setup.py clean` once after installing ninja for builds to succeed.

 #### Use CCache